Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

 A Smarter Energy Strategy for a Competitive Market

-Currently, the majority of data center electricity comes from fossil fuels.
-While grid modernization is underway, it’s not happening fast enough to match the industry’s rapid expansion, creating an emissions gap that raises both reputational and regulatory risk.
+Currently, the majority of data centers’ electricity comes from fossil fuels.
+While grid modernization is underway, it’s not happening quickly enough to match the industry’s rapid expansion, creating an emissions gap that raises both reputational and regulatory risk.

-For operators with net-zero or ESG targets, pairing solar-plus-storage with cleaner linear generators provides demonstrates progress toward low-carbon energy procurement while keeping facilities reliably powered.
-And for those focused purely on the bottom line, the combination of utility offset, arbitrage, peak shaving, dispatchable generation, and incentive programs makes the financial case compelling on its own.
+For operators with net-zero or ESG targets, pairing storage with cleaner linear generators provides progress toward low-carbon energy procurement while keeping facilities reliably powered.
+And for those focused purely on the bottom line, the combination of utility offset, dispatchable generation, and incentive programs makes the financial case compelling on its own.

 The data center sector isn’t slowing down.
 The question is whether operators will continue absorbing rising energy costs and growing public resistance or invest in onsite clean energy that addresses both challenges simultaneously.